tieje/skill-tree/README.md

 ## Motivation
 I was presenting example ideas of how to improve the U.S. education system for a school project and I came up with an idea of gamifying knowledge acquisition through skill trees.
 Months later, I was somehow reminded of this idea this week because I have been teaching my sibling a lot lately.
 Having gone through a fairly terrible education system, myself, I have thought a lot about improving U.S. education.
 I'm not a great web developer yet so I think this will be a fun project to work on while I'm in school.
 ## Tech Stack
 - Version Control
     - Git
 - Frontend
     - React
-    - Pick an animation framework
+    - Pick an animation framework.
+Gamification will be important.
 - Backend
     - I like django, but it might be limited by the maintainers...
 I could just fork django if I need to.
 I think it's a solid base
 - Deployment